-Recently, I was in New Orleans taking in the sights, sounds, and decadence.
-It’s an overload for the senses.
+New Orleans is an overload for the senses, but I enjoy taking in the sights, sounds, and decadence.
 The people are warm and friendly.
 The tourists are loud and obnoxious.
 However, in the middle of the chaos are moments of humanity.
 While wandering the streets, I stumbled upon two kids not more than eleven years old.
 They were sitting on old paint buckets just off the sidewalk.
 They had set up their donation box and in front of each boy was an old paint bucket and drumsticks in their hands.
 Just as they started pounding out rhythmic beats, two street vendors from the adjacent sidewalk art fair approached the two boys.
 The man and woman asked the boys to move and they were neither kind or patient.
 They even tried offering the boys money if they would move.
 The boys, without disrespect or raised voices, declined their offer.
 They slowing started playing again to a gathering crowd of generous strangers.
 Finally, realizing their defeat, the two street vendors reluctantly backed away.

 Both boys were clearly talented and excited to share their passion with the passersby.
 One boy was more experienced than the other, but allowed his friend moments to shine as they volleyed solo performances between them.
 The crowd was excited and cheered as each boy displayed his talents.
 In a matter of minutes, people were dropping several dollar bills in the cardboard box as the boys continued to play on.
 The warm, humid air was filled with rhythmic beats and determination as they continued to perform for the crowds.